Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 ### Missingness Dependency Analysis

-Besides the `rating` column, we also found missing values in `description` column.
+Besides the `rating` column, we also found missing values in the `description` column.
 We hypothesize that the missingness of `description` is **Missing at Random (MAR)**, meaning that the chance of a value being missing **depends on some other columns**.
-We will investigate the missing dependency of `description` using permutation test.
+We will investigate the missing dependency of `description` using a permutation test.

-We hypothesize that the missingness of `description` column depends on the `sugar` column, meaning that there is some systemic difference between the distribution of sugar for those recipes missing the description and those that do not.
+We hypothesize that the missingness of the `description` column depends on the `sugar` column, meaning that there is some systemic difference between the distribution of sugar for those recipes missing the description and those that do not.

 <br>